makrai/notes/tang18-self-attention-nmt-atchits.md

   * Transformer models excel at another task, WSD, compared to the CNN and RNN
 * suggest that assessing the performance of NMT architectures means
-  * finding their inherent trade-offs, rather than simply computing their overall BLEU score.
-A clear understanding
+  * finding their inherent trade-offs, rather than simply computing their overall BLEU score
-  * given the idiosyncratic limitations of recurrent and selfattentional models, combining them is an exciting line of research.
-The apparent
+  * given the idiosyncratic limitations of recurrent and selfattentional models, combining them is an exciting line of research
   * weakness of CNN architectures on long-distance phenomena also worth tackling
     * find inspiration from related work in computer vision (Xu+ 2014)